ktorch/ktorch/docs/sparse.rst

    :param scalar,list,array value: the k values for the sparse tensor; only non-zero values will be included.
    :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
 Must include layout of ```sparse`` among the supplied options.
-   :return: An :ref:`api-pointer <ptr>` to the allocated sparse tensor
+   :return: An :doc:`api-pointer <pointers>` to the allocated sparse tensor

 ::